Train tickets ROSTOV — MOSCOW: train schedules and favorable prices

 Schedule and duration of the trip

-The minimum travel time is 16 h 52 min, depending on the train selected.
+The minimum travel time is 1 d 3 h 3 min, depending on the train selected.
 Both day and night services are available in the schedule.

 Cost of train tickets ROSTOV — MOSCOW